MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: MAGES 4.0 INNOVATIONS

-\textbf{Editor with Action Prototypes (E):} An incorporated visual scripting editor along with the prototypes of basic building blocks, called \emph{Actions}, are used to rapidly accelerate content creation for VR/AR simulations.
-Based on novel software design patterns \cite{SCRIPT}, this tool enables creation of medical training operations, at a fraction of the time and cost previously needed.
+\textbf{Editor with Action Prototypes (E):} An incorporated visual scripting editor along with our custom VR simulation design patters as basic building blocks, called \emph{Actions}, are used to rapidly accelerate content creation for VR/AR simulations.
+Based on software design patterns \cite{SCRIPT}, they enable creation of medical training operations, at a fraction of the time and cost, against current practices and standards.

-\textbf{Semantically Annotated Deformable, Soft and Rigid Bodies (S):} Towards a highly realistic recreation of a virtual surgery operation, we have designed and developed a particle system, suitable for real-time elasticity simulations of human tissues and organs.
+\textbf{Semantically Annotated Deformable, Soft and Rigid Bodies (S):} Towards a highly realistic recreation of a virtual surgery operation, we have designed and developed a novel particle system, suitable for real-time elasticity simulations of human tissues and organs in VR/AR \gr{\cite{ProgressiveTearing}}.

+\gr{ The above novel features of MAGES 4.0 were significantly enhanced, compared to our previous work \cite{MAGES3}, in order to provide higher fidelity for incisions, increased performance for Soft bodies, extended capabilities for ML Analytics (connection with the built in VR-Recorder), ability to handle more concurrent users via the GA networking layer and support for a larger set of actions for the Scripting Editor; thus paving the way for MAGES 4.0 to become a complete low-code metaverse authoring tool. }